sist-cs120/project-doc/source/project3.rst

     4. Suggested workload is 4~8 FULL days.
 Manage your time.

     5. Submit your code through Blackboard.
-The submission due date is **Dec.
-17, 2023**.
+The submission due date is |project3-due|.

     6. Each group needs to submit the code once and only once.
 Immediately after TAs' checking.
 The submission is performed by one of the group members.